 Since conflict erupted in December 2013, some 1.17 (UNICEF and UNESCO put this figure at 2 million) million children aged 3 to 17 years have lost access to education.
 The Primary Net Enrolment rate is now 43.5% due to conflict, displacements, lack of trained teachers, inadequate supplies, and disruption of education services fueled by the economic crisis.
 In addition, some 124,100-refugee children in South Sudan will need education assistance in 2018 onward.
 Affected People of South Sudan school-aged children (3 to 18 years old) have been endangered and had their education disrupted by conflict and displacement.
 Adolescent boys and young men are particularly vulnerable to recruitment by armed actors.
 At the same time, adolescent girls are at increased risk of early and forced marriages, as well as sexual exploitation and abuses, due to the escalating economic crisis.
 School-aged children represent more than 47.75% of the displaced population.
 Education infrastructure has also been dramatically impacted by violence.
 This interruption of education will have immediate, medium and long-term consequences for the stability and development of South Sudan, as children who are not in school will lack the structure and stimulation for healthy cognitive and psychosocial development.
 Furthermore, the education crisis increases the risk that more out-of-school adolescents will be recruited by armed actors.
 Children, parents and the communities consider education a critical priority.

-3. Retention programmes in schools: Reduce school dropout and out of school children in the communities through on-site school meal, take home ration and provision of dignity kits to adolescent girls in schools.
+- Retention programmes in schools: Reduce school dropout and out-of-school children in the communities through on-site school meals, take-home ration, and provision of dignity kits to adolescent girls in schools.

-6. Child protection in emergency: ensure mental and physical safety of children through trauma identification, psychosocial support, child protection case management, referral to specialize services, referral pathways and reintegration of Children Association with Armed Forces or Armed Groups (CAAFAG).
+- Child protection in an emergency: ensure the mental and physical safety of children through trauma identification, psychosocial support, child protection case management, referral to specialized services, referral pathways and reintegration of Children Association with Armed Forces or Armed Groups (CAAFAG).
 All staff employed by CMD signs a child protection code of conduct and are governed by CMD’s child protection policy.